MENU

 CHINESE TEA

-It is considered that tea culture in China has about a five-thousand-year-old history.
-From freshly plucked leaves boiled like soup to the nowadays six major varieties, tea spread to all parts of the world and became the most consumed beverage after water.
+It is believed that the tea culture in China has a history of approximately 5,000 years.
+From freshly plucked leaves boiled like soup to the six (eight by our systematization) major varieties of today, tea has spread to all parts of the world and become the most widely consumed beverage after water.
 The origin of tea is lost on the border between history and legend.
-It is considered that tea comes from the southwest of China, Yunnan province, where can be found ancient tea trees that are more than 1000 years old.
-The tea plant was always appreciated for its medical properties.
+It is believed that tea originated in the southwest of China, specifically in Yunnan Province, where ancient tea trees can be found that are more than 1,000 years old.

 CHINESE TEA REGIONS